This plugin is used in Naninovel — visual novel engine extension for Unity. Check it out on the Asset Store!

 Assets -> Create -> Diced Sprite Atlasmenu command, select it;

 Input Folder— project directory, containing the source textures to process.
-You can simply drag-drop a folder from the project hierarchy window into the field;
+You can drag-drop a folder from the project hierarchy window or select one with object picker;

-Build Atlasbutton and wait for the generation procedure to finish;
+Build Atlasbutton and wait for the procedure to finish;

 - Generated sprites will appear inside the atlas asset; select any of them and drop to the scene.